 My office and office hours are listed in the left sidebar.
 I am available during that time or by appointment (which can be held virtually).
 I encourage you to come see me early in the quarter even if it is just to talk about the class, about the assignments, or about school in general.
 I may ask you to meet with me when I think a conference would be useful.
 My office is located on the third floor of Ellis Hall (east of Alden Library), Room 331.

-You can find additional writing and academic help at the Student Writing Center (SWC) on campus, a good resource for this class and other classes.
-The SWC is located in the Academic Advancement Center (AAC) on the second floor of Alden Library and offers a variety of services including help with reading, papers, brainstorming ideas, and research.
-See https://www.ohio.edu/uc/aac/swc.cfm to make an appointment and for more information.
+You can also find additional writing and academic help at the Writing Commons on campus, a good resource for this class and other classes.
+The Writing Commons is located in the Academic Advancement Center (AAC) on the second floor of Alden Library and offers a variety of services including help with reading, writing, brainstorming ideas, organization, citation, and research.
+See https://www.ohio.edu/university-college/academic-achievement-center to make an appointment and for more information.

 Further resources, both on- and off-campus can be found on the Links page of the course website: